 Arthur Espinoza is a recognized leader in the arts, arts management, and non-profit consulting arenas.
 He recently completed three years as a mayoral appointee directing Washington DC’s Commission on the Arts and Humanities.

 Ignacio Garcia-Bustelo is a New York based actor and stage director.
 He is a founding member and the Artistic Director of AENY – Spanish Artists in New York.

-Iride Lamartina-Lens is a Professor of Spanish language, culture, translation, and literature.
-She is a Chair of Modern Languages at Pace University at the New York City campus.
-Since 2005, she has been the co-editor of an English translation literary series Estreno Contemporary Spanish Plays.
+Iride Lamartina-Lens is a Professor of Spanish language, culture, translation, and literature at Pace University at the New York City campus.
+Since 2005, she has been the co-editor of an annual English translation drama series Estreno Contemporary Spanish Plays.

 Michael J. Palma – A lifelong and a second-generation resident of Harlem, Hamilton Heights, Mr. Palma has been a community activist all his adult life.
 Mr. Palma divides his time between work in the theater and photography as well as being an advocate for a better quality of life in West Harlem.

-Rafael Sánchez is the Assistant Producer at Repertorio Español (Spanish Repertory Theatre), a non-profit organization that has been performing Latin American, Spanish and Hispanic-American theatre in distinctive, quality productions, and bringing theatre to a broad audience in New York City.
+Rafael Sánchez is the Associate Artistic Producer at Repertorio Español (Spanish Repertory Theatre), a non-profit organization that has been performing Latin American, Spanish and Hispanic-American theatre in New York City.
 Mr. Sánchez is also an actor.
 He teaches at the Hispanic Languages and Literature Department at CUNY - Queens College.